 Put together around 10-20 top quality shots digitally and in print so you can approach agencies directly in their branches as well as online.
 Real estate photographer jobs change with the market – the busier it is the more work that’ll be available.
 If you see a lot of houses of sale in a particular area then approach estate agents in that location for work.

 It’s best to start with a little bit of research on your local area as you can charge more if you’re shooting real estate in the city than you could if you lived in a smaller town or village.

-Practises and approaches to selling real estate can differ from state to state as well as country to country.
+Approaches of selling real estate can differ state to state as well as country to country.
 For example, in the UK you may only deal with estate agents who are selling the property.
 Whereas in the USA you may deal with the selling agent and the homeowner who could hire you to photograph the property.

 It’s not a race to the bottom though, making yourself cheap doesn’t mean you’re more appealing – it’s all about the quality of your work that clients will buy into.
 Don’t be afraid to be more premium if your portfolio backs that up.

 What does a real estate photographer make?
-Well, this again depends on the amount of work you can generate and how good you are.
+This again depends on the amount of work you can generate and how good you are.
 But to give you an idea of what is achievable here is some more information about real estate photographer salary.

-While in the USA the average salary is more like $42,000 and $62,000.
+While in the USA the average salary is more like $42,000 – $62,000.
 In the USA factors such as professional certification as a photographer can really help you boost your salary expectations too.